chaseisabelle/sqs2go/sqs2log/README.md

 ### description

-use this tool to consume messages from an sqs queue to standard logger.
+use this tool to consume messages from an sqs queue to standard logger

+### example

+see a fully functioning example [here](https://github.com/chaseisabelle/sqs2go-examples/sqs2log)

 ### usage